senzing-garage/senzinggo/README.md

 #### Information and Logs

-Upon completion of running, SenzingGo displays information relating to the URL and port for each service.
+Upon completion of execution, SenzingGo displays information relating to the URL and port for each service.
 If this information is lost sight of from the terminal it can be recalled again by using the ```--info``` option.
 The info option displays the URL and port information along with other pertinent information for the running containers.

 ```--> ./SenzingGo.py --info